rust-lang/reference/src/attributes/testing.md

 ## The `test` attribute

-The *`test` attribute* marks a function to be executed as a test when the crate is compiled in test mode.
-These functions are only compiled when compiling in test mode.
-Test functions must take no arguments, must not declare any [trait or lifetime bounds], must not have any [where clauses], and its return type must be one of the following:
+The *`test` attribute* marks a function to be executed as a test.
+These functions are only compiled when in test mode.
+Test functions must be free, monomorphic functions that take no arguments, and the return type must be one of the following:

 * `()`
 * `Result<(), E> where E: Error`